brycewray/hugo-site/content/posts/2021/01/easy-peasy.md

 &ndash; *The old-line hosts aren't up to the job, and they charge you extra for everything.
 But the Jamstack-oriented hosts have tons of back-end tooling and, probably, won't cost you a thing.*

-*(Mumbling)* Tooling--- Wait, you mean it'll be free?
+*(Mumbling)* Tooling ---  Wait, you mean it'll be free?

 &ndash; *Yeah, should be.*

 Okay, well, that's certainly a positive. *[Sighs.]* Finally.
 Who are some of the hosts?

 &ndash; *Ah, there are plenty.
-Netlify, Vercel, Render, GitHub Pages, GitLab Pages---hey, even DigitalOcean and Cloudflare are getting into this now.
+Netlify, Vercel, Render, GitHub Pages, GitLab Pages --- hey, even DigitalOcean and Cloudflare are getting into this now.
 It's a great time to be building websites.*

 Okay. *[The noise of a piece of paper being flipped over.]* So, once you pick one of those as the host, what's the process?

 &ndash; *For most of ’em, it's pretty simple.
-Every time you push a commit to---*
+Every time you push a commit to ---*

 Every time I do what?